Health Benefits of Hydrolyzed Collagen

-The most important reason that I promote this supplement is because I’ve been taking it for about six months now, and I have seen a world of difference.
-Chronic knee and joint pain has improved, my hair and skin are softer, and I swear that I even have fewer gray hairs.
+The biggest reason that I promote this supplement is because I’ve been taking it for about six months now, and I have seen a world of difference.
+Chronic knee and joint pain has improved, my hair and skin are softer, my nails grow almost too strong and fast, and I swear that I even have fewer gray hairs.
 My husband has noticed an improvement in his gut health from inflammatory bowel issues, and his brother no longer breaks out in painful cystic acne.

-Those are anecdotal accounts about people you’ve never met… but, luckily for all of us there is also lots of scientific research to back up the benefits of collagen peptides.
+Admittedly, those are anecdotal accounts about people you’ve never met… but, luckily there is also lots of scientific research to back up the benefits of collagen peptides.

 What do we Use Collagen For?

 Collagen makes up 25-30% of the protein in our bodies.
 It is abundant in our joints, tendons, muscles, cartilage, skin, blood vessels, eyes, the gut, and the dentin in our teeth.
 Collagen is literally the glue that holds our bodies together.